Sue Dives MA (Psychotherapy and Counselling), AdvDip, DipSup'v, UKCPreg, MBACP

 The Accredited Register Scheme was set up in 2013 by the Department of Health (DoH) as a way to recognise organisations that hold voluntary registers which meet certain standards.
 These standards are set by the Professional Standards Authority (PSA).

 This therapist has indicated that they belong to an Accredited Register.

 Parenting can be very challenging.
 Difficulties may be encountered during the early years and later, even into adulthood.
 Sometimes fears or problems arise due to a parent’s own situation or past experience.
 Sometimes there are feelings of isolation.
 For others parenting children who have difficulties or developmental differences can bring complex emotional impact.
 With all parenting problems there may be significant emotional fallout that affects relationships and life generally.

-For individuals my standard fee is £45.
-I offer a limited number of lower fee places to those on a low income and some daytime places at negotiated rates depending on your circumstances.
+For counselling and psychotherapy my standard fee is £50.
+I offer a limited number of lower fee places to students and those on a low income.

 Fees for supervision of counsellors and psychotherapists are negotiable.